GSG-G13/research-topics/statefull_stateless_auth/README.md

 ![](https://iq.opengenus.org/content/images/2020/03/token_auth.png)

-## scenarios:
-- Microservices architectures, where each service is responsible for handling its own authentication and doesn't rely on a centralized session store

-- A social media application with a large user base across multiple regions needs to handle a high volume of traffic.
-By using stateless authentication, the application can simplify its architecture and scale horizontally to handle the increased traffic without worrying about session state management.
-This allows the application to quickly respond to requests from any geographic region without the latency and coordination overhead of a centralized session store

 # StateFull:

 ***Stateful authentication involves creating a session for the user when they log in, and the client sends a session ID with each subsequent request.
 The server uses the session ID to look up the user's session and determine if they are authenticated.***

 ![](https://iq.opengenus.org/content/images/2020/03/session_auth.png)

-## scenarios:

-- Imagine a banking application that needs to maintain session state for each client.
-In this scenario, stateful authentication can be beneficial as it allows the application to maintain a consistent view of the client's session across multiple requests.
-This allows the application to implement features such as transaction history and fraud detection by analyzing the user's behavior over time.

-- Consider an e-commerce application that requires users to maintain a persistent shopping cart across multiple sessions.
-Stateful authentication can be beneficial in this scenario as it allows the application to store the user's shopping cart information in a centralized session store, making it accessible across multiple devices and sessions.
-This allows the user to pick up where they left off regardless of which device they're using to access the application

 ---